solidjs/solid-docs-legacy/langs/en/tutorials/stores_immutable/lesson.md

 The reason is that Solid doesn't diff by default.
 It assumes the new item is new and replaces it.
 If your data changes granularly, you don't need to diff.
 But what if you do?

-Solid provides a diffing method `reconcile` that enhances the `setStore` call and lets us diff the data from these immutable sources, only notifying the granular updates.
+Solid provides a diffing method `reconcile` that enhances the `setState` call and lets us diff the data from these immutable sources, only notifying the granular updates.

 Let's update that code to:
 ```js